 Instructions

-In a mortar and pestal or food processor add your dried lavender, lemon zest, sugar and to your bowl and press together to combine to a finely processed lavender sugar.
+• In a mortar and pestle or food processor, combine the dried lavender, lemon zest, and sugar.
+Grind or process until the mixture becomes a finely textured lavender sugar.

-In a large bowl, whisk together yolks, condensed milk, honey and lemon juice until smooth.
+In a large bowl, whisk together yolks, condensed milk, honey, and lemon juice until smooth.
 Pour over hot crust in pan; return to oven, and bake until filling is set, 25 to 30 minutes.
-Cool completely in pan.
-Move to refridgerator and let bars set.
-Cut and enjoy!

 Notes

-You must chill these bars prior to serving, and keep refridgerated.
+You must chill these bars prior to serving, and keep refridgerated after baked.

 Your email address will not be published.
 Required fields are marked *